 - Information about the different types of Native American homes

-- Information and reconstructions of Iroquois longhouses, village life and agriculture
+- See reconstructions of Iroquois longhouses and find out about village life and agriculture

 - How Native Americans harvested and used maple syrup